Batik in Indonesia: Coastal batik

 Jawa Hokokai, named after Hōkōkai (ジャワ奉公会), a Japanese-led organization of locals for war-cooperation, is not attributed to a particular region.
 During the Japanese occupation of the Dutch East Indies in the early 1940s, the batik industry greatly declined due to material shortages.
 The workshops funded by the Japanese however were able to produce extremely fine Jawa Hokokai batiks.
 Common Hokokai motifs include Japanese cherry blossoms (sakura), butterflies, and chrysanthemums.

-Another coastal batik called tiga negeri ([batik of] three lands) is attributed to three regions: Lasem, Pekalongan, and Solo, where the batik would be dipped in red, blue, and sogan dyes respectively.
+An example coastal batik called tiga negeri ([batik of] three lands) is attributed to three regions: Lasem, Pekalongan, and Solo, where the batik is dyed in red, blue, and sogan dyes respectively.
 As of 1980, tiga negeri was only produced in one city.

+Cirebon-Indramayu batik

+Cirebon batik from c.
+1747 featuring the Megamendung and Wayang motifs.

+Cirebon-Indramayu Javanese batik is a traditional cultural Cirebon and Indramayu Javanese-style of batik.
+The batik is native to the northwestern coastal region of the Indonesian island of Java, specifically within the Western Java cities of Cirebon and Indramayu.
+Cirebon-Indramayu Javanese batik is one of the indigenous Java-origin batiks; it is well-known for its vibrant colors and distinctive motifs that reflect the rich cultural heritage of the Javanese people in Cirebon and Indramayu.

+Since 2021, as part of Indonesia's cultural heritage preservation efforts, the Government of Indonesia, through the Ministry of Education, Culture, Research, and Technology, has initiated the digitization and official inscription of Cirebon and Indramayu batik as an element of the nation's intangible cultural heritage.
+The designation identifies Cirebon and Indramayu as the associated geographical indication, it is protected under national laws.

 Sundanese batik

 So-called Sundanese or Parahyangan Batik is made in the Parahyangan region of West Java and Banten.
 Baduy batik only employs indigo in shades from bluish black to deep blue.
 It is traditionally worn by Outer Baduy people of Lebak Regency, Banten as iket, a type of Sundanese head-dress similar to the Balinese udeng.
 Bantenese batik employs bright pastel colours and represents a revival of a lost art from the Sultanate of Banten, rediscovered through archaeological work during 2002–2004.
 Twelve motifs from locations such as Surosowan have been identified.